FelixBer/FindFunc/README.md

 ### Byte Pattern

 The function must contain the given byte pattern at least once.
-The pattern is of the same format as IDA's binary search, and thus supports wildcards - the perfect match for the advanced-copy feature!
+The pattern is of the same format as IDAs binary search, and thus supports wildcards - the perfect match for the advanced-copy feature!

 Examples: